Learn the basic rules and structure of a nurse’s note

 Rule #4 Not all notes are alike

 Some notes can be written quickly, others you might have to spend over an hour.
 If you are documenting that a patient had a fever that was relieved with Tylenol is one thing.
 But if you are documenting an emergency or a behavior situation involving bodily harm it is quite another.
-Always review and show it to your DON before closing it.
+Determine what is serious and with important notes always show it to your DON before closing and signing it.

 Structure of nurses notes